How the SBI Feedback Model & Talent Conversations Strengthen Organizations

 - Motivate employees to continue a behavior that increases their effectiveness.

-- Stop using a behavior that reduces their impact.
+- Stop a behavior that reduces their impact.

-- Encourage them to begin or modify a behavior that will make them more effective.
+- Encourage employees to adopt or modify a behavior that will make them more effective.

 - Foster their commitment to their work and the organization.